-Jacqueline Straughan hails from Carson City, Nevada.
-She went on to study at Canada’s National Ballet School in Toronto under Mavis Staines in 1995.
-While at NBS Ms. Straughan worked with noted guest artists Arlette van Boven, Rudi van Dantzig, Christopher House and Denise Schultz.
-She was the recipient of the Peter Dwyer Scholarship and Christopher Ondaatje Ballet Prize in 2000 for dance excellence.
+Ms. Straughan hails from Carson City, Nevada.
+In 1995 she went to train at Canada’s National Ballet School as part of school's full-time professional ballet program.
+She accelerated her studies and graduated a year early with honors in 2000.
+Ms. Straughan was the recipient of the Peter Dwyer Scholarship and Christopher Ondaatje Ballet Prize for dance excellence the same year.

-Ms. Straughan's professional career began in 2000 with the National Ballet of Canada under the directorship of James Kudelka.
-Within a year she was promoted from Tier 2 in the company's apprentice program to Corps de Ballet.
-During her four year tenure with NBOC, Ms. Straughan performed featured roles in Ashton's Montones I and Mrozewski's A Delicate Battle and worked with Lynn Wallis and Suzanne Farrell.
+Ms. Straughan's professional career began with the National Ballet of Canada.
+Within a year she was promoted from the company's upper level apprentice program to the Corps de Ballet.
+During her four year tenure with the company, Ms. Straughan performed featured roles in Ashton's Montones I and Mrozewski's A Delicate Battle.

 In collaboration with BBC Worldwide, Ms. Straughan has appeared on network television as a cast member of Breaking Pointe.
 Seasons I and II of the docudrama based on Ballet West aired on the CWNetwork in 2012-2013.

-While performing with Ballet West Ms. Straughan simultaneously pursued her higher education goals.
-As of 2016 Ms. Straughan holds a Bachelor of Science Business Degree in Green & Sustainable Enterprise Management.
+While performing with Ballet West Ms. Straughan simultaneously pursued her higher educational goals.
+As of 2016 Ms. Straughan holds her second degree, a Bachelor of Science Business Degree in Green & Sustainable Enterprise Management.